 The Medical Assistant earns a salary commensurate with the current job market, with the demand for people to fill the positions that are available and with the area of the country where the particular position is located.
 Some areas of the country pay somewhat higher salaries than others.

-Salary By State
+Medical Assistant Salary by State

 In particular, the median annual salary for a Medical Assistant is $29,370.
 A median is a statistical measure, which means that 50 percent of salaries are above this dollar amount, and 50 percent of the salaries fall below it.
 In other words, the 2012 median salary of $29,370 falls right in the middle of the lowest and highest salaries.
 This annual salary equates to an hourly wage of $14.12.